Tips for Networking

 Scheduling an informational interview with a professional in your career field is another strategy to gain valuable career information and to network with people who hire people like yourself.
 Many professionals are willing to meet to share information about their field, offer career advice, and explain their perspectives of the challenges and rewards of the field.
 The first step is to contact someone in your career field and ask for 30 minutes of his or her time to gather information about the career.
 Sometimes, these meetings can happen over lunch.
 Plan to be very prepared for the interview with questions outlined prior to the meeting.
 Be respectful of time (if you asked for 30 minutes, don’t stay for an hour) and don’t waste any of the other person’s time.
 Honor the reason for this meeting.
 It’s not okay (or productive) to schedule an informational interview and then hit someone up for a job.
 It is okay to ask if the person has advice for someone new to the field, strategies to recommend for career development, or ideas for effective job search methods for someone new to the field.
 If calling an unknown professional for an informational seems daunting, start with a former supervisor or a Viterbo alumni working in the field.
 Once again, send a thank you note following the informational interview.

 Another avenue for networking is online.
 Your social networking sites can be helpful in this process, provided your sites are appropriate for professionals to view.
 Posting career-related information on your sites can be viewed as a positive sign to a potential employer.
-In addition, specific networking sites are significant for job search.
-One example is LinkedIn, which offers introductory information for students at http://learn.linkedin.com/students/step-1/ .
+In addition, specific professional networking sites are significant for job search.
+One popular professional networking site is LinkedIn.
+Those serious about job search should develop a quality profile page on LinkedIn, utilize the site to connect with groups and individuals in their fields, and seek and post recommendations.

 You can also network by visiting the social networking sites of companies or organizations, becoming fans or leaving insightful comments.
 Joining discussion groups or blogging about topics related to your major/career goals can be a way of reaching professionals in your field, as they are likely to visit such sites.